aimamoto/phosphoproteomics_src/README.md

 Scripts used for SRC phosphoproteomic analysis in HEK293T cells as reported in the manuscript.
 Please cite:
 Jain, P. et al. (2025) “Minimal Perturbation of Activation Loop Dynamics Rewires Kinase Signaling,” bioRxiv, p.
 2025.10.15.682502. doi: 10.1101/2025.10.15.682502

-The R Scripts are numbered in the order of execution, though some parts may be redundant to add cosmetic improvements.
-The directory and initial input names are given for local settings designed to run in Ubuntu 22.04 and 24.04 LTR and may need to be updated for specific environment.
+The R Scripts are numbered in the order of execution in the folder "scripts", though some parts may be redundant to add cosmetic improvements.
+The folder 'data' in this repository includes the data files used to start the first script "1_LFQpeptideFragPipeAnalystR_filt-vsn-bpca_or_man_251014.R".
+The scripts that follow the first script will then use these data files and the output files to run.

+IMPORTANT: The directory and initial input names in the scripts are given for local settings in Ubuntu 22.04 and 24.04 LTR.
+The directory may need to be updated for your specific computing environment.

 R version 4.5.1 was used with the following packages: